IMPORTANT: For any issues related to social media law, cyber laws, you can mail us through the contact us page of our website.

 Section 66A of the IT Act has been enacted to regulate the Social Media Law India and assumes importance as it control and regulates all the legal issues related to Social Media Law India.
 This section clearly restricts the transmission, posting of messages, emails, comments which can be offensive or unwarranted.
 The offending message can be in form of text, image, audio, video or any other electronic record which is capable of being transmitted.
 In the current scenario, such sweeping powers under the IT Act provides a tool in the hands of the Government to curb the misuse of the Social Media Law India in any form.

-NOTE: We have in-house team of Social media lawyer expert in IT laws, to handle all matters related to Cyber and IT Laws, call us at 011-2335 5388 or mail us through contact us page of our website.
+NOTE: We have in-house team of Social media lawyer expert in IT laws, to handle all matters related to Cyber and IT Laws, mail us through contact us page of our website.